 \section{Abstract}

-We present a general $L_p$-solvability result for the classical heat equation and time-fractional heat equations in non-smooth domains with the zero Dirichlet boundary condition.
+We present a general $L_p$-solvability framework for both the classical and time-fractional heat equations in non-smooth domains under the zero Dirichlet boundary condition.
 We consider domains $\Omega$ admitting the Hardy inequality: There exists a constant $N>0$ such that

 To illustrate the boundary behavior of solutions in a general framework, we employ a weight system composed of a superharmonic function and a distance function to the boundary.
-Further, we investigate applications for various non-smooth domains, including convex domains, domains with exterior cone condition, totally vanishing exterior Reifenberg domains, and domains $\Omega\subset\bR^d$ for which the Aikawa dimension of $\Omega^c$ is less than $d-2$.
-By using superharmonic functions tailored to the geometric conditions of the domain, we derive weighted $L_p$-solvability results for various non-smooth domains, with specific weight ranges that vary by domain condition.
-In addition, we provide an application for the H\"older continuity of solutions in domains with the volume density condition, and a pointwise estimate for solutions in Lipschitz cones.
+Further, we investigate applications to various non-smooth domains, including convex domains, domains with exterior cone condition, totally vanishing exterior Reifenberg domains, and domains $\Omega\subset\bR^d$ for which the Aikawa dimension of $\Omega^c$ is less than $d-2$.
+By using superharmonic functions tailored to the geometric conditions of the domain, we derive weighted $L_p$-solvability results for various non-smooth domains, with specific weight ranges that differ for each domain condition.
+In addition, we provide an application to the H\"older continuity of solutions in domains with the volume density condition, as well as pointwise estimates for solutions in Lipschitz cones.

 \oldtocsection=\tocsection

 \oldtocsubsection=\tocsubsection

 \oldtocsubsubsection=\tocsubsubsectio